Any purchase you make here helps support my work on this website. Thanks for your help!

 There are few things more important than accepting yourself for who and what you are.
 You cannot build your self esteem without first understanding the importance of self acceptance.
-After many years writing about this and coaching clients with poor self image, I will show you not only why it is important, but what steps you can take to increase your self-acceptance.
+After many years writing about self esteem and coaching clients with poor self image and low self worth, I will show you not only why self acceptance is important, but what steps you can take to increase it.

 Self acceptance is important because if you are honest with yourself, you will be able to live a more authentic life.
 Accepting yourself means less negative self criticism and an awareness of your strengths, weaknesses, values and needs.
-This awareness offers clarity and the ability to improve.
+This awareness will build your confidence.

 If you are interested in checking out the best course for accepting yourself and building your self esteem you can find it by clicking here: Beat Your Inner Bully Course (read my review).